Is Your Stomach Plotting Against You? Here’s What You Need to Know About Fructose Malabsorption

 - Maple syrup (unless it’s 100% pure, it’s got fructose in it)

 So if you’re wondering why your stomach keeps acting up, take a closer look at your diet.
-Fructose is lurking in more places than you might have thought—and it’s probably not helping your gut feel any better.
+Fructose is hiding in more foods than you might’ve thought.

-Alright, here’s the truth: your body can only handle so much fructose before it taps out.
-And right now?
-We’re drowning in it.
-Fructose intake has tripled since the early 1900s—mostly thanks to all the added fructose lurking in processed foods.
-So, yeah, your gut’s got a lot more to deal with than it ever did before.
+Your body can only handle so much fructose before it taps out.
+And right now we’re drowning in it.
+Fructose intake has tripled since the early 1900s—mostly thanks to all the added fructose in processed foods.
+Your gut has got a lot more to deal with than it ever did before.

-When most people think fructose, they think fruit.
-But let’s be real—it’s not just the apples and oranges causing the trouble.
-A huge chunk of your daily fructose comes from foods you wouldn’t expect, like sodas, sauces, and snacks.
+When most people think of fructose, they think of fruit.
+Apples and oranges aren’t causing your troubles.
+A huge chunk of your daily fructose comes from foods you wouldn’t expect, like sodas, sauces, and snacks as mentioned above.

-Here’s the scoop on how absorption works: For every fructose molecule to be absorbed, it needs a partner—a glucose molecule.
+How exactly does your body break down fructose?
+For every fructose molecule that needs to be absorbed, it needs a glucose molecule.
 If that glucose isn’t around to pair up with it, that fructose just hangs out in your gut, causing problems.

-That’s why sucrose (regular sugar) tends to be easier to digest.
-It’s half glucose, half fructose, so your body has what it needs to handle it.
+That’s why sucrose (regular table sugar) tends to be easier to digest.
+It’s half glucose, half fructose, so your body has what it needs to handle it without issues.

 Now, when it comes to fruit, some are easier on your stomach than others.
 Berries, citrus, and melons have more glucose than fructose, so they’re usually not a problem in smaller amounts.